Simeon of Beth Arsham

 Simeon of Beth Arsham (ܫܡܥܘܢ ܕܒܝܬ ܐܪܫܡ) was the Syrian bishop of Beth Arsham in the 6th century, near Seleucia-Ctesiphon.
 He was known as the "Persian Debater", and played a prominent role in the development of a distinct Miaphysite Church following the 451 Council of Chalcedon.
 Most biographical information about Simeon is based on the hagiographical Lives of Eastern Saints by John of Ephesus (d.
 589).

-Simeon wrote surviving letters, one on the heresies of the Nestorians, and a second on the massacre of the Christian community of Najran by the South Arabian king Dhu Nuwas.
+Simeon's most famous surviving work is his Letter on the Himyarite Martyrs, recounting the massacre of the Christian community of Najran by the South Arabian king Dhu Nuwas.
+He also wrote a letter on the heresies of the Nestorians.
 Both have been translated into English.
 Less widely accepted attributions of authorship include a second letter on the Najran massacre and of a work known as the Book of the Himyarites.